Gilles Villeneuve: Canadas Legend Behind the Wheel

 After being transported to University St. Raphael Hospital, it was determined he had fractured his neck.
 Within hours, he had passed away from his injuries.

 The loss of Villeneuve is still felt within the Formula One circuit as seen by the merchandise still being sold at race shops.
-Though books have been written and films have been made about his life, the lasting legacy of Gilles Villeneuve lies with his son, Jacques Villeneuve.
+Though books have been written and films have been made about his life, the lasting legacy of Gilles Villeneuve lies with his son, Jacques Villeneuve, and at the circuit named after him.

 Taking after his father, Jacques drove the number 27 car in honor of Gilles during the 1995 Indianapolis 500.
 Jacque still races today, though the high point of his Formula One career came in 1997 when he became the first Canadian to win the F1 Championship.